By Mannu Sikka

 About the author

-Mannu Sikka is an Instructional Coach at Berkeley School District 87 in Illinois and a 2019 ASCD Emerging Leader.
+Mannu Sikka is an educator with more than 10 years of experience as an instructional coach, classroom teacher, and an interventionist.
+She is also a 2019 ASCD Emerging Leader.
 Follow her on Twitter at @MannuKSikka.